BurnOutTrader/fund-forge/ff_strategies/README.md

         StrategyMode::Backtest,                 // Backtest, Live, LivePaper
         dec!(100000.0), //starting cash per account
         Currency::USD,//backtest account currency
-        StrategyInteractionMode::SemiAutomated, // In semi-automated the strategy can interact with the user drawing tools and the user can change data subscriptions, in automated they cannot. // the base currency of the strategy
         NaiveDate::from_ymd_opt(2024, 7, 23)
             .unwrap()
             .and_hms_opt(0, 0, 0)